Accessibility Tools

 Table of contents

 Mounjaro is a cutting-edge drug used to treat type 2 diabetes, obesity and certain metabolic disorders.
 Interest in the therapy is growing with the number of people describing marked changes in the way they experience hunger, daily eating habits and gradual weight loss.
-The effects of Mounjaro do not appear immediately - they develop gradually as the body adapts to the treatment.
+Mounjaro effects do not appear immediately - they develop gradually as the body adapts to the treatment.

 How does Mounjaro work?

-Mounjaro works by affecting GLP-1 and GIP receptors, which helps control appetite, feelings of satiety and blood sugar levels.
+Mounjaro acts by affecting GLP-1 and GIP receptors, which helps control appetite, the feeling of satiety and blood sugar levels.
 As a result, feelings of hunger become less intense and people taking the drug often notice that they eat less without much effort.
-At the start of treatment, the body needs time to adapt to the effects of the drug, but in the first few weeks many people experience a marked reduction in hunger and a quicker onset of satiety.
+At the beginning of treatment, the body needs time to adapt to the effects of the drug, but in the first few weeks many people feel a clear reduced hunger and faster onset of satiety.

 Use of Mounjaro in the first few weeks

 After a few weeks, it becomes easier to control the amount of food consumed and the need to snack occurs less frequently.
 Emotional eating is also less frequent.
-Users of the drug describe greater calmness and a more mindful approach to meals.
-Some people begin to see a slight weight loss.
+Users of the drug describe greater calmness and more a conscious approach to meals.
+In some people a small weight loss.

 The use of Mounjaro may be associated with side effects, especially in the first weeks of treatment.
 The most commonly reported complaints are nausea, vomiting, diarrhoea, constipation and abdominal pain.
 Usually these symptoms are mild and subside as the body adapts to the drug.